xyproto/algernon/README.md

     title: Page title
     theme: dark
     code_style: obsidian
+    replace_with_theme: default_theme
     -->

-Code is highlighted with [highlight.js](https://highlightjs.org/) and [several styles](https://highlightjs.org/static/demo/) are available.
+Code is highlighted with [highlight.js](https://highlightjs.org/) and [several styles](https://highlightjs.org/static/demo/) are available. "none" is also possible.

+The string that follows "replace_with_theme" will be used for replacing the string for the current theme with the given string.
+This makes it possible to use an image like `logo_default_theme.png` for one theme and `logo_dark.png` for another theme.

 The theme can alternatively be a path to a CSS file, or `style.gcss` can exist in the same directory.